2017 Wine Bloggers Conference Agenda

 12:00 – 1:30 PM Drop Off at Host Hotels from Pre-Conference Excursions

 5:00 – 7:00 PM Registration, Expo, Opening Reception, and Wines of the World: Check in to the conference, hear from our sponsors, and taste wines from both the local area and around the world as you meet and greet your fellow attendees.
+Our current list of Expo presenters includes:

 Friday, November 10